bolt/docs/source/content.md

             class: large
 </pre>

-The `^` and `$` in some of the examples not the beginning and end of the value respectively.
+The `^` and `$` in some of the examples note the beginning and end of the value respectively.
 If we would omit these, the results would be off.
-For example, `.{1,10}` would match any value that has "between 1 and 10 characters" in it, regardless of what comes before ot after it.
+For example, `.{1,10}` would match any value that has "between 1 and 10 characters" in it, regardless of what comes before or after it.
 Probably not what you're looking for.

 <p class="note"><strong>Note:</strong>You should not try to use a pattern to